 Pro tip: People on Fiverr aren’t typically looking for professional-level freelancers, so it can be a great place for those starting out to get some projects to build a portfolio.
 Once you do, move over to Upwork where the pay is better!

 Quick summary: FlexJobs is a job board specializing in work-from-home jobs.
 There are a lot of scam work-from-home job offers out there (especially on Craigslist) but you won’t find them on FlexJobs, where each opportunity is vetted so that job seekers can be assured the listings are legitimate.

 Best for: Those looking for flexible, part-time remote work.

 Pro tip: It’s a membership with a $14.99 per month fee, but you can view the list of jobs for free.
-So, visit the site, see if anything strikes your interest, create an account and apply, and then cancel (there’s not commitment).
+So if anything strikes your interest, create an account and apply.
+Then cancel (there’s not commitment).
 You can also use The Ways To Wealth’s exclusive promo code (WEALTH) to save 30% off your membership, bringing the cost down to $10.50.